 Yes, other people make e-kits but would I recommend their kits?
 Not at the moment.
 If you’re in the market for an e-kit make sure it’s made by one of these three or you’ll probably regret it.
 Roland are most expensive, closely followed by Yamaha and Alesis are by far the cheapest.

 As with buying an acoustic kit, one of the most important initial decisions you need to make is what size kit you want.
 BUT with e-kits this is an easier decision as the vast majority are 5 piece (kick, snare, 3 toms).
 You will always get hi-hats of some description and normally at least one crash cymbal and one ride cymbal.
 On cheaper e-kits the crash and ride will look the same… because they are the same, they just trigger different sounds.
 On more expensive e-kits the ride is a physically bigger ‘piece of rubber’.
 As before, if you’re planning on doing drum grades it’s a good idea to have a kit to practice on that’s the same size as the kit you’ll use in an exam, i.e.:

 - 1 x Bass Drum

 - 3 x Toms

 - 1 x Hi-Hat

 If you’re not planning on doing exams then don’t worry about matching the above precisely.
 For example, one crash cymbal is plenty to get started for beginners – plenty pro drummers only have one crash cymbal!

-I’m picking on these two kits for good reason – the Alesis is one of the cheapest electronic drum kits you can buy that doesn’t fall into the category of ‘just a toy’ and the Yamaha 532 is one of the cheapest e-kits that has a ‘real’ hi-hat stand.
+I’m picking on these two kits for good reason – the Alesis is one of the cheapest electronic drum kits you can buy that doesn’t fall into the category of ‘just a toy’ (although it is borderline) and the Yamaha 532 is one of the cheapest e-kits that has a ‘real’ hi-hat stand.
 So let’s look at the main differences between these two kits:

 |Alesis DM Lite||Yamaha DTX532K|